dials/dials/doc/sphinx/documentation/tutorials/multicrystal.rst

 in the data *files* as 3,100 images which we have to interpret as 31 x 100 image @ 0.1° / frame data sets.
 The data are from small samples of tetragonal lysozyme (unit cell ~ 78, 78, 38, 90, 90, 90, space group
-P43212), though we won’t use that information from the outset.
+P43212), though we won't use that information from the outset.

 The mode of data collection makes these data a little “special” so when importing care must be taken to treat the 31 x 100 image data sets as